-The information provided on the Safe/Unsafe Drug Database pertains only to the risk of an attack of acute porphyria associated with medication.
-General safety issues should be reviewed with a medical provider before a medication is taken.
+The information provided on the Safe/Unsafe Drug Database pertains only to the risk of an attack of AHP, or Acute Porphyrias, associated with medication.
+General safety issues should be reviewed with a medical provider before taking medication.

 Please note that these drugs are based on reports from patients and physicians.
 They may change as evidence is submitted to experts and validated by physicians.
 The information in the database is meant as guidance to health care professionals.
 It must be made clear that the prescription of drugs to a patient with acute porphyria is entirely at the risk of the physician in charge.
 The APF cannot validate any of the drugs, nor do we have staff who have this expertise."